 a) Motor Cars & Bicycles

 Motor cars shall not stand in front of the Clubhouse, or on the roadway surrounding the Clubhouse, but shall be parked in the car park.
 Members are requested to display their current car window sticker at all times.
-Members wishing to leave their cars at the Club for off-site business or social reasons must register their car registration number with the club office and must park in bottom left corner of the overflow car park.
-The club may give notice to restrict parking for off-site activities at any time.
+Members wishing to leave their cars at the Club for off-site business or social reasons must register their car registration number with the Club Office and must park in the bottom left corner of the overflow car park.
+The Club may give notice to restrict parking for off-site activities at any time.

-Any member found to have shared their car sticker with a non-member for the purposes of parking in the club car park for off-site activities will be subject to disciplinary proceedings, in line with club rules and articles of association.
+Any member found to have shared their car sticker with a non-member for the purposes of parking in the Club car park for off-site activities will be subject to disciplinary proceedings in line with Club rules and the Articles of Association.

 Bicycles shall not be left in front of the Clubhouse, or on the roadway surrounding the Clubhouse, but shall be placed in the frame provided for them by the Clubhouse.